 Informal networking – Judges from each company will be on-site all day for informal discussions and networking.
 Students are encouraged to ask questions and share ideas.

 Winners: Judges will pick top students from Phase 3 to be offered the Intern positions in the sponsoring companies!

 These are full-time, paid jobs in professional IT Security departments for 4 to 8 months.
 The only condition is students may be asked to pass a final interview at the company’s premises shortly after the competition.
 This will usually be just a formality, meant to ensure a good fit between the candidate and the employer.
 All the hiring sponsor companies each intend to offer a fully-paid Intern position to one of the students competing in this event.

-Skills Needed: Computer networking, system administration, server and workstation exploits (known OS and application vulnerabilities and common configuration errors), exploit tools used by attackers, defenses used against such attacks … and teamwork!
+Skills Needed: Computer networking, system administration, server and workstation exploits (known OS and application vulnerabilities and common configuration errors), exploit tools used by attackers, defences used against such attacks … and teamwork!

 The event day (slides, instructions, discussions with employers) will be held in English.
 And be sure to bring your resumé that day!

 How to prepare: You will be able to compete if you have some knowledge of Linux and have taken an IT Security course on Vulnerability Analysis or Penetration Testing.
 The more you know in these areas the better!

 If you have time, there are many ways to learn.
 Try some books, blogs, on-line challenges, form a club, start a meet-up, challenge your friends, build a home network and add or import some vulnerabilities.
 And there are plenty of legal targets online you can download and practice with.